We may earn commission from affiliate links →

 OK — we will admit — we have done our fair share of partying throughout Europe.
 And before visiting Serbia, we had heard whispers about Belgrade’s party scene, but not nearly enough hype for the experience it was.

-Put simply; the Serbian capital is quickly transforming as the party hotspot in Europe.
+Put simply; the Serbian capital is quickly transforming into the party hotspot in Europe.
 There are plenty of enticing experiences for drinking your vacation silly, but by far, the best is the floating clubs alongside the Sava River.
-And the price of beer in Serbia is very budget-friendly as well, which makes the experience all that much more enticing.
+And the price of beer in Serbia is very budget-friendly as well, which makes your Balkan road trip experience all that much more enticing.

 Sample Regional Delicacies In Istria